Jeremy Sarmiento: With England

 Sarmiento was born in Spain to Ecuadorian parents, and moved to England at the age of 7.
 He is a youth international for England and represented them at the 2019 UEFA European Under-17 Championship.
 In October 2019 Sarmiento scored the winning goal for England under-18 in a 3–2 victory away to Austria.

 Senior career

 Pledge with Ecuador and 2022 FIFA World Cup

 Sarmiento was called up for the Ecuador national team for the first time in October 2021 for 2022 World Cup qualifiers against Bolivia, Venezuela and Colombia.
 He debuted in a 3–0 win over Bolivia on 7 October 2021.

 On 14 November, Sarmiento was named in Ecuador's 26-man squad for the 2022 FIFA World Cup alongside Brighton teammates Pervis Estupiñán and Moisés Caicedo.

+Sarmiento was called up to the final 26-man Ecuador squad for the 2024 Copa América.

+Personal life

+Sarmiento was born in Madrid, Spain, to Ecuadorian parents.
+He lived in Madrid until he was 7 years old when he moved to London, England with his family.
+As a young boy, Sarmiento was a fan of the Ecuador national team and had always wished to play for them.